A Discretize-Then-Optimize Approach to PDE-Constrained Shape Optimization: Numerical Experiments

-\paragraph*{Definition of Unsuccessful Experiments} \makeatletter \ltx@ifclassloaded{svjour3}{\quad}{} \makeatother As a precautionary measure, we keep track of several indicators during the iteration of the gradient descent method \cref{algorithm:general_formulation_steepest_method}.
+As a precautionary measure, we keep track of several indicators during the iteration of the gradient descent method \cref{algorithm:general_formulation_steepest_method}.
 In particular, we verify that each search direction $d^n$ is indeed a descent direction, \ie, $\d_{Q^n} [j + \newpenalty](Q^n)[d^n] < 0$ holds.
 Moreover, we make sure that the signed areas \eqref{eq:signed_area} of all triangles remain positive for all iterates, which is a requirement for them to belong to the manifold $\planarmanifold$.
 As expected, these indicators were never found to be violated.

 It can happen, however, that a close-to-degenerate mesh enforces very small trial step sizes due to \eqref{eq:modified_initial_s_euclidean_retraction} when the Euclidean retraction is used.
-Indeed, we declare a gradient descent run unsuccessful and stop as soon as a trial step size becomes smaller than $10^{-6}$.
+Indeed, we declare a gradient descent run unsuccessful and stop as soon as a trial step size becomes smaller than $10^{-7}$.
+In our experiments we only observed this in case of the \EucEuc variant.